 - Hot asphalt needs to be kept hot and handled with care, so most definitely hire a pro.

 Where To Begin

 The first step to knowing how to patch asphalt is to analyze the area and get your supplies together.
-This way when it comes time to do the pothole patching of your blacktop, you have everything you need to complete the job.
+This way, when it comes time to patch potholes, you have everything you need to complete the job.